quasarframework/quasar-testing/packages/e2e-cypress/README.md

 [nyc-config-preset]: https://github.com/quasarframework/quasar-testing/blob/dev/packages/e2e-cypress/nyc-config-preset.json

+### Upgrade from Cypress AE v6.2 to v6.3 onwards

+> If you're coming from v6.1, follow the migration guide in the next section first.

+Here's all the steps you need to take while upgrading from v6.2 to v6.3:

+- If you're using `@quasar/app-vite` v2.4 onwards, you need to upgrade Cypress to v15, as described in the following bullet point.
+Cypress v14 and below aren't compatible with Vite 7, which is used by `@quasar/app-vite` v2.4 onwards.
+- (**optional, unless you're using `@quasar/app-vite` v2.4 onwards**) Upgrade Cypress to v15 and check out its [migration guide](https://docs.cypress.io/app/references/migration-guide#Migrating-to-Cypress-150).
+Notice that **Cypress v15 currently doesn't work out of the box due to [this issue](https://github.com/quasarframework/quasar-testing/issues/403)**.
+Until Vite, TSX or Cypress maintainers manage to fix the issue, there's a [know workaround](https://github.com/cypress-io/cypress/issues/32362#issuecomment-3248361965) that you can apply in your project.
+- (**optional, unless you're using Cypress v15 onwards**) If you upgrade Cypress to v15, you should also upgrade `@quasar/app-vite` to v2. `@quasar/app-vite` v1 uses Vite 3 and Cypress v15 requires at least Vite 5.
+- (**optional**) Migrate your project to use ESLint v9 and `eslint-plugin-cypress` v5, as the next major version of Cypress AE won't support ESLint v8 anymore.
+You'll also need to update your ESLint config, so check the new installation instruction for ESLint v9 at the top of this page.

+In v6.3 we removed both test project for `@quasar/app-vite` v1, testing respectively Vite 4 and Vite 5 setups, and the test project for `@quasar/app-webpack` v3.
+Cypress v15 support made them incompatible with our pre-release automated test system.
+Tests for those setups are still available in a [dedicated branch](https://github.com/quasarframework/quasar-testing/tree/cypress-v14).

 ### Upgrade from Cypress AE v6.1 to v6.2 onwards

 > If you're coming from v5.1, follow the migration guide in the next section first.